 With events pretty much off the table at the moment, everybody is itching to test their legs and get those competitive juices flowing.
 Zwift runs a race seemingly every hour on a range of courses to give you the fix you’ve been jonesing for — just be ready, because Zwift racing is serious business.

-The most important thing for Zwift racing is to make sure you sign up for the right category.
-If your FTP (Functional Threshold Power) is within the range for an A race, sign up for the A race; don’t be that person sandbagging the B’s.
+The most important thing for Zwift racing is to make sure you sign up for the right category which are chopped up based on W/kg.
+If you can push 5 W/kg for more than a few seconds sign up for the A race; don’t be that person sandbagging the B’s.
 The second most important thing is to make sure when the starting gun fires you are already pedalling like you’re vying for the hole shot.

 “If you’re going to do a race, you literally need to be sprinting on zero, and be at your peak power pretty much coming out of the gun because you don’t want to miss the bunch,” Sheppard laughs.